Khyber Rifles: Disbandment and re-establishment

 During the Third Anglo-Afghan War (1919), the loyalty of the Khyber Rifles was put under heavy strain and there were a number of desertions.
-The regiment was therefore disbanded as unreliable.
+The regiment was therefore deemed as unreliable and disbanded.
 Of the serving personnel 1,180 opted to be discharged, while smaller numbers transferred to a military police battalion or were formed into a newly raised Khyber Levy Corps.

 The Khyber Rifles was however reconstituted from Afridi veterans of World War II in 1946, with its headquarters at Landi Kotal.
 The commander of the reborn regiment was himself an Afridi, Sharif Khan.

 In August 1947, upon partition, the Khyber Rifles and the other Frontier Corps regiments were transferred to Pakistan.
 In addition to its traditional policing duties in the tribal areas of the Khyber region, the Khyber Rifles provided detachments to serve in Kashmir and East Pakistan.
 The regiment is currently involved in tracking down fugitives and terrorists.